Kildale

-Kildale is a village and civil parish in Hambleton district of North Yorkshire, England.
+Kildale is a village and civil parish in the county of North Yorkshire, England.
 It lies approximately 3 mi south-east from Great Ayton, within the North York Moors National Park and on the Cleveland Way National Trail.
 The parish occupies 5730 acre, with 3416 acre being taken up by moorland.

 A church at Kildale was referred to in the Domesday Book.
 Viking relics (bones, swords, daggers and a battle axe) were discovered on the spot where a later church, St Cuthbert's, was erected.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
 Kildale railway station is on the Esk Valley Line.

 History

 Origins

 The name of the village, Kildale has derived from Norman times where it was scribed as Childale.
 The transition from 'Chil' to 'Kil' is uncertain.
-Many believe the name changed to 'Kil' in the Saxon times as a result of the Norse Kyll stream or after the name of a Saxon proprietor patronymic.
+But could have changed to 'Kil' in Saxon times because of the Norse Kyll stream, or after the name of a Saxon proprietor patronymic.

-In 900 years the boundaries of Kildale have never changed, along with only ever being in the hands of three families.
+In 900 years, the lands of Kildale have been owned by three families.
 Kildale was in the hands of the Percy family from an early date.
-Around 1662 John Turner purchased Kildale, then after the death of the last Turner in 1806, Kildale was then bought by Robert Bell Livesey of Thirsk, who then passed the parish of Kildale down to his daughter who married into the Turton family and is still owned by the Turton family today.
+Around 1662 John Turner purchased Kildale, then after the death of the last Turner in 1806, Kildale was then bought by Robert Bell Livesey of Thirsk, who then passed the parish of Kildale down to his daughter who married into the Turton family.
+It is still owned by the Turton family today.

 Stone built walls were built as boundaries to enclose Kildale's fields and many are still standing today, over 300 years later.
-Stone was used to build the walls as during this time period, it was easier to get hold of than wood.
-Using stone to build the walls came at a great expense and took a long time to build, therefore the estate acknowledges this and ensures the stone walls are well managed even today, to maintain the structure of the stone walls in hope they should last forever holding on to Kildale's historical landscape.
-Kildale is in fact an estate and all the farms and the majority of houses are owned by the estate.
-The houses owned by the estate are only let to people who live in the dale to ensure a strong community is held, holding on to traditional values.
+Farms and the majority of houses are tennants owned by the landlords of the estate.

 Population change

-The change in population between 1880 and 1960 within Kildale has fluctuated greatly, the occupational structure of Kildale may have factored in this.
 The highest peak in Kildale's population is shown to have been in 1880 this may have been due to the expansion of the mineral trade within Kildale.
 The greatest change in population is present between 1881 and 1885, this may be due to high infant mortality rates and low occupational structure.
 From the late 19th century onwards, population figures within Kildale began to increase again, most likely due to improved medical facilities meaning a lower death toll amongst infants and people living longer contributing to the age structure of Kildale's population.